gudhillon/gudhillon.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a graduate student researcher working on GPU programming, more specifically on GPU synchronization and atomic performance modeling.
+I have teaching experience in courses Parallel Programming and Computer Systems.
+My research interests lie in studying the trade-offs between specialization and portability in the context of GPU cross-vendor performance.
+I am a prospective PhD applicant for Fall 2025.